Chocolate vs. Carob

 The fermentation is essential for the development of the chocolate flavor.
 During the fermentation process the bean's own enzymes and wild yeasts enhance the fermentation process.
 After fermentation the seeds are sun dried or kiln dried and are then ready to be shipped to the chocolate manufacturers where they are roasted and ground to make a chocolate "liquor" somewhat like soft peanut butter.
 In this stage bacterial contaminants multiply.(9)

 Since sugar and fat both tend to exude from candy, additives are placed in candy to prevent the surfacing of these materials.
-Rancidity of the fats can usually be detected after storage at 86 degrees F from six to twelve weeks.
+Rancidity of the fats can usually be detected after storage at 86° F from 6-12 weeks.
 The unpleasant flavor heralds the presence of the harmful change that occurs with aging of fats.
 Rancidity can be delayed by certain additives.
 Whipping agents and other additives provide lightness of texture.(5)

 In a booklet published by the United States Department of Health, Education, and Welfare entitled The Food Defect Action Levels, a specifications listing of "current levels for natural or unavoidable defects in food" lists the natural defect levels in chocolate in the form of "insects, rodents and other natural contaminants" that are allowable by the Food and Drug Administration.
 Up to 120 insect fragments per cup or two rodent hairs per cup are allowed in chocolate and chocolate liquor used in the manufacture of such products as chocolate bars.

 Four percent of cocoa beans may be infested with insects and still carry the blessing of the FDA.
 Visible or solid animal excreta must not exceed 10 milligrams per pound.
 For chocolate powder or pressed cakes there must not be more than 75 insect fragments in 3 tablespoons of the powder!